Aimkeys-Sir/gameplace/README.md

 ![who](http://www.quickmeme.com/img/cf/cf9338e22168a5407dab89b4d0689780b786eb4d0af0fc7efdd6bb33d6d055ef.jpg)

 The first step is signing up.
 The app(I mean we) require your name,email, DOB and of course your badass callsign.
-Once, the data is saved to the database, the user is automatically logged on into the database.
+Once, the data is saved to the database, the user is automatically logged on in.

 ![sign up](https://github.com/Aimkeys-Sir/gameplace/blob/main/Screenshot%20from%202022-09-13%2011-40-35.png)